Neem House Kenya

 Local African style places are also very good.
 Nyama Choma (BBQ meat) and Swahili seafood curries in particular.

 Shopping is excellent and very good value.
-Beautiful silver jewellery, fabrics, throws, kangas and Kikoi's,
+Beautiful silver jewellery, fabric, throws, kangas and kikoi's,

 beaded leather sandals, bags and belts, soapstone carvings, locally made brass and glass light fittings.

-Classic Tinga Tinga artworks - stylised modern paintings in enamel,
+Classic Tinga Tinga artworks - stylised modern paintings in enamel and

 There are direct flights into Malindi via Nairobi.
-The airport is about ten minutes from Neem House.
+The airport is ten minutes from Neem House.

 A driver will collect you with our compliments.